Gluten Free - Dairy Free - Refined Sugar Free

 Fill the muffin tins ¾ full with the mixture and bake for 12-14 minutes.

 While the cupcakes are baking, make the glaze.
 In a small pot, combine the coconut butter, honey, lemon juice, and lemon zest over low heat.
 Continuously stir to prevent burning.
-Once fully melted and incorporated, remove from heat and set aside.
+Once fully melted and incorporated, taste and add more lemon zest if a stronger lemon flavor is preferred.
+Remove from heat and set aside.

 Once the cupcakes have baked (you’ll know because they will bounce back when gently pressed or a toothpick inserted comes out clean), remove from the oven and place on a cooling rack while still in the muffin tin for 3 minutes.
 After 3 minutes, remove the cupcakes from the tin and continue to cool on the cooling rack.